These new overhead aircraft bins could be an inflight game-changer | KRDO

 The result?
 A boarding free-for-all, as nervous flyers hover around the gate hoping to be among the first to get on the plane – all to secure a tiny piece of overhead real estate near their seat.

-Unfortunately, those highly coveted bins were not designed with your average carry-on roller suitcase in mind.
+Unfortunately, the older versions of those highly coveted bins were not designed with your average carry-on roller suitcase in mind.
 They must be laid down flat, leaving a small space above them that is of little use, while taking up a good chunk of bin space.

 Made of ultra-lightweight composite products, the retrofit re-uses many parts of the original bin including the sidewall, ceiling and lighting to cut down on waste, says Airbus.